jfhbrook/susitna/README.md

   - An ADR on type-aware bytecode
   - Potentially make compiler type-aware
 - Interpreted/compiled mixed commands support in the compiler
   - Merge errors from parser and compiler when running files
-  - Depends on interpreted/compiled mixed commands support
 - Test programs with asserted output
   - Including generated "exceedingly large" tests
 - Escaped newlines